-Like other recent additions to the Meguiar's line up of compounds, Meguiar's DA Microfibre Correction Compound uses fast acting super-micro abrasives to permanently remove moderate to heavy paint defects such as light scratches, swirl marks and acid etching from original and refinished paintwork.
-However, unlike its siblings, Meguiar's DA Microfibre Correction Compound must only be used with dual action machine polishers, and in conjunction with a microfibre cutting disc rather than a traditional foam pad.
-When used in this way, Meguiar's DA Microfibre Correction Compound delivers the cutting power and work rate usually associated with rotary polishing, but without any of the inherent risks.
-We love working with it because it's easy to use and delivers excellent results.
+Meguiar's DA Microfiber Correction Compound uses fast-acting super-micro abrasives to permanently remove moderate to heavy paint defects such as light scratches, deep swirl marks and acid etching from original and refinished paintwork.
+However, unlike its siblings, Meguiar's DA Microfiber Correction Compound is formulated specifically for use with dual action machine polishers, and in particular for use with microfibre cutting pads rather than foam cutting pads.
+When used in this way with a gear-driven dual action machine polisher, Meguiar's DA Microfiber Correction Compound is capable of delivering the cutting power and work rate of a rotary polisher, but without any of the usual risks.
+As a result, it's an excellent choice for correction work on hard paint finishes.

-Meguiar's DA Microfibre Correction Compound is a fast acting liquid abrasive designed to be used exclusively with microfibre cutting discs.
-In just a single step, it permanently removes moderate to heavy paint defects such as light scratches, swirl marks and acid etching from original and refinished paintwork and leaves a superior high gloss finish ready for final polishing.
-Comprising a unique blend of precision-milled non-diminishing micro-abrasives (Super Micro-Abrasive Technology, or SMAT for short) suspended in a highly-lubricated water-based emulsion, Meguiar's DA Microfibre Correction Compound offers distinct advantages in terms of low dust production, finish quality and working time.
-Furthermore, it also buffs off more easily than most other compounds.
+Meguiar's DA Microfiber Correction Compound is a fast-acting liquid abrasive designed to be used exclusively with microfibre cutting pads on dual action machine polishers.
+In just a single step, it permanently removes moderate to heavy paint defects such as light scratches, swirl marks and acid etching, and produces a superior high gloss finish ready for final refinement.
+Meguiar's DA Microfiber Correction Compound comprises a blend of long-lasting lubricants and precision-milled non-diminishing micro-abrasives (Super Micro-Abrasive Technology, or SMAT for short) suspended in a thick water-based emulsion.
+Suitable for both original and refinished paintwork, it offers significant advantages in terms of low dust production, superior finish quality and reduced working time.

 |Suitable for hand use:|

 |Suitable for hard paints:|

 |Diminishing type abrasives:|